 Sometimes you have to look yourself square in the eye and admit your failure.
-That was me at the bathroom mirror a few days ago as yet another attempt to hit the gym before work died a dishonorable death when I hit the snooze button.
+That was me in the bathroom mirror a few days ago as yet another attempt to hit the gym before work died a dishonorable death when I hit the snooze button.

 You, Madison, I said to myself, simply cannot get your workout act together.

 And it’s true.
 I can’t.
-Between responsibilities and temptations alike, I just am not finding the time to get (yet alone stay!) in shape.
+Between responsibilities and temptations alike, I just am not finding the time to get (let alone stay!) in shape.
 A new approach is needed so I’m taking one.
 Instead of exercising all at once in a place I have to get to, I’m doing it here and there wherever I am.

 Call it bite-sized exercise, a way to build it in throughout my day in ways like these: